 At Tufts, students can major in more than 70 undergraduate degree programs and can develop their educational program from thousands of undergraduate courses.
 The majority of courses are taught by full-time professors, most of whom hold a Ph.D. and many of whom are practicing professionals in their fields.
 With a student-faculty ratio of 9:1 and an average class size of approximately 20, Tufts provides its undergraduates the resources of a major research university with the attention of a liberal arts college.
 Among its many majors and minors can be found 30 interdisciplinary programs.
 The undergraduate admissions website maintains a list of undergraduate majors and minors, along with descriptions of each.

 Eight schools within Tufts offer graduate and professional degree programs in a large number of diverse fields:

 Faculty at Tufts are both scholars and teachers, and many are leading world authorities in their fields.
 Counts of faculty by rank and department can be found in the University Fact Book, and detailed information about faculty members may be found via the links below.

 Tufts’ Medford campus houses most of the instructional facilities for undergraduate students.
-A complete list of classrooms across the entire university can be found in the University Fact Book, as can information on many other of Tufts’ facilities, including libraries.
+Information on many of Tufts’ facilities, including libraries, can be found in the University Fact Book,.

 See below for more information about: